uncoolplane/sql-assessment/README.md

 * Create a database called assessbox and do your database work there.
 * You will need to set up and use massive.

+## Running Tests
+Tests can be run automatically.
+After setup, run `npm test` to check tests.

 ## Users

 Using the `user_create_seed.sql`